kururuken/sp20-proj1/README.md

-# Homework 1: SQL queries and Scalable Algorithms
+# Project 1: SQL queries and Scalable Algorithms

-This homework is due: **Friday, 2/7/2020, 11:59 PM**.
+This project is due: **Friday, 2/7/2020, 11:59 PM**.

 ## Overview

-In this homework, we will exercise your newly acquired SQL skills.
+In this project, we will exercise your newly acquired SQL skills.
 You will be writing queries against Postgres using public data.
+The documentation for the version of postgres we are using is at https://www.postgresql.org/docs/9.5/app-psql.html.

 ## Prerequisites

-You should watch both the SQL I and SQL II lectures before working on this homework.
+You should watch both the SQL I and SQL II lectures before working on this project.

 ## Fetching the Skeleton Code

-This homework assumes you have gone through and completed HW0.
+This project assumes you have gone through and completed HW0.
 See [the HW0 README](https://github.com/berkeley-cs186/sp20-moocbase/blob/master/hw0-README.md) if you have not completed HW0.